wguldin/portfolio/about.md

 While in school, I started to teach myself HTML & CSS, and used these skills to build out small micro sites for several journalism projects.
 That served as my first introduction to digital design, and the principles of user experience.

 From there, I worked as a web designer for a large online-only retailer, and then was lucky enough to find a position as BriteCore's first product designer.
+Currently, I'm a Senior Product Designer at Heap.
 For full details about my experience, you can check out my [LinkedIn profile](https://www.linkedin.com/in/will-guldin/){:target="_blank"}, or read my case studies.

 As far as other interests go, the farm does keep Megan and I busy, but I also enjoy woodworking (I built a chicken coop!), reading (usually non-fiction), and video games (playing mostly *Breath of the Wild* now).